Debilitating Depression, Symptoms & Treatment

 What is type 1 diabetes?

 Type 1 diabetes (juvenile diabetes) occurs when the body fails to produce insulin.
 What is insulin?
 It is a hormone that breaks down the sugar in the blood to function throughout the body.
-It is more likely to diagnose this diabetes form during childhood.
+It is more likely to diagnose this it form during childhood.

-People living with type 1 diabetes require to take insulin regularly, either by injections or an insulin pump.
+People living with type 1 it require to take insulin regularly, either by injections or an insulin pump.
 There is still no cure for this condition, but one may control it by regularly monitoring their blood sugar levels, administering insulin, and making significant lifestyle changes.

 Since this condition usually occurs during childhood, there are no apparent symptoms of type 1 diabetes.